From LDP 'prince' to punchline: What happened to Shinjiro Koizumi?

 Multiple media surveys asking voters who they think should become Japan’s next prime minister have shown that Koizumi is now being outshone by front-runners such as COVID-19 vaccine rollout minister Taro Kono and former defense minister Shigeru Ishiba.
 A poll conducted by Jiji Press last week, for one, found Koizumi ranking third place at 8.8%, compared with support of 14.9% and 14.5% for Ishiba and Kono, respectively.

-Another sign of Koizumi’s waning appeal with voters came to a head earlier this month when he was deployed to speak alongside at least five LDP-backed candidates on the stump ahead of the Tokyo assembly election.
+Another sign of Koizumi’s waning appeal with voters came to a head earlier this month when he was deployed to speak alongside five LDP-backed candidates on the stump ahead of the Tokyo Metropolitan Assembly election.
 The fact he was asked to speak for just five candidates is a stark contrast to his former reputation as one of the LDP’s most popular guest speakers for candidates.

-What’s worse, out of the five, only one successfully won a seat, a rather dismal rate that called into question Koizumi’s ability to sway an electorate.
+What’s worse, out of the five, only one successfully won a seat — a rather dismal rate that called into question Koizumi’s ability to sway an electorate.
 Meanwhile, Abe was asked to root for at least 10 candidates on the campaign trail — of those, eight emerged victorious, reinforcing the narrative that the former prime minister still remains powerful.

 Voters may have been left disenchanted by Koizumi’s series of offbeat comments, but his diminishing popularity may also have to do with the almost opposite perception that he is, in fact, not behaving as enough of a maverick, said Kazuhisa Kawakami, a political psychology professor of Reitaku University in Chiba Prefecture.